Is Your Oral History Legal and Ethical?

 Who is this guidance for?

-It is essential that interviewees should have confidence and trust in interviewers, and that recordings should be available for research and other use within a legal and ethical framework which protects the interests of interviewees.
+It is essential that interviewees should have confidence and trust in interviewers, and that recordings should be available for research and other uses within a legal and ethical framework which protects the interests of interviewees.

 The following information and guidelines are aimed at ensuring that these objectives are achieved.

 Anyone involved with the creation and preservation of oral history interviews should take steps to safeguard their reputation for trustworthiness.
-This means ensuring that what they do is within the various UK and European laws that apply to oral history and that they have not been acting illegally.
+This means ensuring that what they do is within the various UK laws that apply to oral history and that they have not been acting illegally.
 Oral historians generally speaking have a good reputation in this respect.
 This guidance is therefore offered as reassurance and advice to both interviewers and interviewees.

 The Oral History Society believes that, while oral history work must comply with the law, legal requirements alone do not provide an adequate framework for good practice.
 No UK law was designed specifically to regulate oral history work; in fact no law even mentions it.
 Beyond legal considerations we have long held the view that oral historians should abide by a voluntary set of ethical guidelines.